Liam-Zhou/Chuwa0910/ShortQuestions/hw41-springboot-RUD.md

 ## 3. What is DTO, VO, Payload, DO, model?

-- DTO: Data Transfer Object - an object that carries data between processes
+- `DTO - Data Transfer Object`: an object that carries data between processes.
-- VO: Value Object, is a special type of object that can hold values such as java.
+- `DO - Data Object`: an object that contains data.
+- `VO - View Object`: an object or model used to represent data in the user interface (UI).
-- Payload: contains the actual data to be accessed or processed by the receiver.
-The payload typically contains the data that needs to be processed or manipulated by the server, such as a JSON or XML object, or sometimes binary data like images or videos.
+- `Payload`: request and response data.
+C ontains the actual data to be accessed or processed by the receiver(server), such as a JSON or XML object, or sometimes binary data like images or videos.
+- `model`: can be refer to the same as `entity`

+Overall, `DO` is more closed to `DTO`, and `VO` can be referred to the `Payload`.
+Five of them, can all be seen as the same thing for holding the data in a general way.

 ## 4. What is @JsonProperty("description_yyds") (不会的话，课上问)?

-@JsonProperty(name) annotation, is used to specify the property name in a JSON object when serializing or deserializing a Java object using the Jackson library.
-It is often used when the JSON property name is different from the field name in the Java object, or when the JSON property name is not in camelCase.
+`@JsonProperty(name)` is an annotation in Jackson library.
+It's often used when the JSON property name is different from the field name in the Java object, or when the JSON property name is not in camelCase.

+`JsonPropertyOrder({"pageNo", "pageSize"})` defines the order of fields in the JSON

 ## 5. do you know what is jackson?